People Inc.: 2017–2025: rebranding to Dotdash and merger with Meredith

 On May 2, 2017, IAC announced the completed rebranding of About.com to Dotdash, after about a year of transition.
+"Dot" was a tribute to the About.com logo, and "Dash" signified forward motion.
 CEO Neil Vogel said that the company had lost mind share and needed to change its marketing strategy.
-According to WIRED, the About.com brand was retired, despite its profitability, to make way for a new business model.
+According to Wired, the About.com brand was retired, despite its profitability, to make way for a new business model.
 The company refocused on vertical markets through its niche websites: The Balance (personal finance), Lifewire (tech), The Spruce (home and food), VeryWell (health), TripSavvy (travel), and ThoughtCo (education).
 On March 29, 2018, Dotdash won Digiday's Publisher of the Year.
-In July of the same year, Dotdash acquired Investopedia.
+In July 2018, Dotdash acquired Investopedia.
 On October 15, TripSavvy launched the Editors' Choice Awards.

 On January 8, 2019, Dotdash announced the acquisition of Byrdie (beauty) and MyDomaine (women's lifestyle) from Clique Brands.
 On May 15, Dotdash announced the acquisition of Brides from Conde Nast.
 In the spring of 2019, Dotdash's home site, The Spruce, announced the launch of its first-ever paint collection, The Spruce Best Home, in partnership with KILZ and sold exclusively on Amazon.
 On October 1, Dotdash announced the acquisition of Liquor.com.

 On February 4, 2020, Dotdash announced the acquisition of TreeHugger and Mother Nature Network.
 In June, Dotdash was named Digiday's Publisher of the Year in Digiday's Media Awards 2020.
 The Spruce won for Best User Experience and CEO Neil Vogel won Executive of the Year.
 On September 22, Dotdash announced that it acquired Simply Recipes and Serious Eats from Fexy Media.

 On October 6, 2021, Dotdash announced the acquisition of Meredith's magazine and other non-broadcast assets (including the former Time Inc. assets) for $2.7 billion, forming a new entity called Dotdash Meredith.
 The transaction was finalized on December 1.
 On February 9, 2022, Dotdash CEO Neil Vogel issued a memo revealing that six former Meredith Corporation magazines (Entertainment Weekly, InStyle, EatingWell, Health, Parents, and People en Español) would cease print circulation and switch to a digital-only format.